nocomplexity/FreeAndOpenMachineLearning/introduction.rst

 Why another book on Machine Learning?
 ---------------------------------------

 There are many books, courses and tutorials that learn you what machine learning is.
-However most of these books and courses are focused on hands on learning and require you to program.
+However most of these books and courses are focused on hands-on learning and requires you to program.
 Also many books are focused on explaining concepts without a clear focus on how tools can be used on real business use cases.
-Also a publication that is truly open and is focused on the broad landscape that is needed for Free and Open Machine learning was simple not available.
+Also a publication that is truly open and is focused on the broad landscape that is needed for Free and Open Machine learning was simply not available.

 Despite the enormous buzz and attention for machine learning it is proven to be hard to apply machine learning for real profitable use cases.
-Applying machine learning starts with understanding the core concepts, business architecture needed, constrains and insights in the technology components that are present.
+Applying machine learning starts with understanding the core concepts, business architecture needs, constraints and insights in the technology components that are present.
 Also some notion of the typical pitfalls and challenges for applying machine learning for business use is needed.

 Is Machine Learning complex?